BESS

 For more information download our Fact Sheet and Frequently Asked Questions.

 Construction will create job opportunities.
-Avenis requires all contractors working on its developments to hire local contractors and utilise local suppliers wherever possible.
-It is estimated that around 80 to 90 workers will be required to construct the project.
-During operations approximately 1-2 ongoing operational roles will be created.
+Avenis Energy asks all contractors working on its developments to hire local contractors and utilise local suppliers wherever possible.
+It is estimated that around 140 workers will be required to construct the project.
+During operations approximately 3-5 ongoing operational roles will be created.
 The employment benefits extend through the local supply chains to fuel supply, vehicle servicing, hotels/motels, B&Bs, cafés, pubs, catering, cleaning companies, tradespersons, tool and equipment suppliers and many other businesses.

 warreneheip@avenisenergy.com.au